 In a further effort to keep a stealth profile, the F-117 does not use radar for navigation or weapons targeting.
 The aircraft utilizes infrared technology instead.
 It has a computerized flight control system that provides navigation and flight systems management.
 However, the pilot can visually acquire the target in a head up display for weapons delivery.
 It also has a video system to view and record real-time damage assessment.

 The F-117 can carry up to 5,000 lbs. of ordinance internally.
 Typical weapons are two laser guided bombs, two penetration bombs, two wind corrected munitions dispensers, or two joint direct attack munitions and G P S guided stand-off bombs.
 In theory the F-117 can carry two of every weapon in the U.S.A.F. inventory including nuclear bombs.

 The F-117 first saw action on December 20, 1989 during Operation Just Cause in Panama.
 During Operation Desert Storm in January and February of 1991, the stealthy aircraft was the only Coalition fixed wing bomber allowed to strike targets inside of Baghdad's city limits.
 It also conducted air strikes during NATO operations in the Balkans in March of 1999.

 An F-117 was downed by a ground to air missile over Serbia in March of 1999.
 The aircraft remains were given to Russia and China for study.

 It is estimated that Lockheed delivered 59 F-117 aircraft to the United States Air Force between August of 1982 and July of 1990.
 They were retired from service in 2008.

-There is an F-117 kit by Aviation Design with an epoxy fuselage and fully molded wings.
+There is a RC F-117 kit by Aviation Design with an epoxy fuselage and fully molded wings.
 It is designed for power by a 35 to 40 lb. thrust turbine engine.
 Wingspan is 61 in and length is 95 in.